Ardetis/DeckyInhibitScreenSaver_Dropdown/README.md

 # Decky Screen Saver

-This fork add a dropdown menu with the same values as those found in the steam power setting.
+This fork adds a dropdown menu with the same values as those found in the steam power setting.

 This way you can choose timeout minutes rather than always defaulting to 5/10 minutes.